 needForGapsInfoNR

 Includes measurement gap requirement information of the UE for NR target bands.
+The field considers measurement gap requirement information last reported by the UE in RRCReconfigurationComplete message, RRCResumeComplete message and UEAssistanceInformation message for MUSIM, if any.

 RIL H108 agreed with rewording of the TP and H109 reject.
-The TP “” Taken as baseline with detail clarification in the field description for needForGapsInfoNR in inter-node message .
+The TP “The field considers measurement gap requirement information last reported by the UE in RRCReconfigurationComplete message, RRCResumeComplete message and UEAssistanceInformation message for MUSIM, if any.”
+Taken as baseline with detail clarification in the field description for needForGapsInfoNR in inter-node message .

 Issue 3: Wait timer issue when performing Handover